Pravesh-Sudha/100-Days-of-Code/README.md

 - Create an account on OpenWeatherMap.org
 - It display name and temperature (Kelvin) of the place

+### Day 11: Go-Lang Weather Project
+- What is Linux?
+- Linux Basics Commands
+- SSH and SCP
+- Connecting Aws Ec2 instance with SSh key

 _... continue updating log for each day ..._

 ## Connect